computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 The dimensions of your term-document matrix will be the number of documents $D$ (in this case, the number of Shakespeare's plays that we give you in the corpus by the number of unique word types $\|V\|$ in that collection.
 The columns represent the documents, and the rows represent the words, and each cell represents the frequency of that word in that document.

 In your code you will write a function to `create_term_document_matrix`.
-This will let you be the hit of your next dinner party by being able to answer triva questions like *how many words did Shakespeare use?*, which may give us a hint to the answer to *[How many words did Shakespeare know?]*  The table will also tell you how many words Shakespeare used only once.  did you know that there's a technical term for that?
+This will let you be the hit of your next dinner party by being able to answer trivia questions like *how many words did Shakespeare use?*, which may give us a hint to the answer to *[How many words did Shakespeare know?]*  The table will also tell you how many words Shakespeare used only once.  did you know that there's a technical term for that?
 In corpus linguistics they are called [*hapax legomena*](https://en.wikipedia.org/wiki/Hapax_legomenon), but I prefer the term *singleton*, because I don't like snooty Greek or Latin terms.

 ## Comparing plays